Sign In Register

 Is Quinn a Good Place to Live?

-Based on current data, Quinn receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, affordable housing, a low poverty rate.
-Quinn stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Quinn receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
+Quinn offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs